Interstate 244: History

-Work started on the new eastbound bridge on June 7, 2013.
-A ribbon-cutting ceremony took place on September 15, 2014, for the completion of the span.
+The westbound span temporarily carried both east and westbound traffic while the eastbound span was replaced.
+It opened to traffic in September 2014 with overall completion scheduled for the spring of 2015.

 Future

 More recently, the Greenwood District in Tulsa has called for the removal of the I-244 corridor, which is seen as just as damaging to the community as the Tulsa race massacre.
 However, the segment is also part of the future I-42 corridor, making this unlikely.